nimaid/LPHK/NewCommands.md

 You should make yourself familiar with the way existing headers work.
 Look in the `commands_header.py` file for examples of existing commands.

 As an example, We'll use the `@ASYNC` header.

+Note that this example has not been updated for variable usage.

 ### Decoding the @ASYNC header